johnnolan/govuk-template/docs/diagrams/mermaid/README.md

 The examples in this folder give a high level overview of the types you can create and probably want to have to make onboarding easier for developers.

+_The examples below are taken from the book [Creating Software with Modern Diagramming Techniques - Build Better Software with Mermaid](https://pragprog.com/titles/apdiag/creating-software-with-modern-diagramming-techniques/).
+I highly recommend purchasing this book if you are new to Diagramming as Code._

 |Name|Description|Link|
 |---|---|---|
 |C4 Model|Understand at a high level the building blocks of the application.|[Link](./c4-model.md)|